beefyfinance/beefy-dot-com/src/content/blog/are-you-a-bifi-holder-or-planning-to-be-this-might-be-interesting.md

 ### Why is this good for all BIFI holders?

 Using your $BIFI as collateral unlocks even more value from your tokens and provides yet another use case for $BIFI.
 It also gives you great exposure to the token.
 Scream users are able to borrow $BTC, $ETH, $LINK and many stablecoins against your $BIFI.
-Also for new users to see the $BIFI token paired with these well-known tokens adds trust to the project and helps spread awareness about Beefy Finance.
+Also for new users to see the $BIFI token paired with these well-known tokens adds trust to the project and helps spread awareness about Beefy.

 Even if you aren’t thinking of lending your $BIFI on Scream, this is good news for you too.
 More uses for the tokens means there will be less $BIFI staked on BIFI Maxi, or BIFI Earn (where you deposit $BIFI and earn $FTM), so this will result in higher APYs for people choosing to stay there.
 See?
 Win-win.